 Medicare and Medicaid are two separate things; if you have both, you may be eligible for additional coverage.

 Medigap Plans are designed to fill the gaps left by Original Medicare.
 For instance, if Medicare pays for a medical procedure, but there’s still money owed, your Medigap policy will settle the balance.

 Unlike other Medicare plans such as Medicare Advantage, Medigap supplement policies don’t have a network of hospitals or physicians.

-Types of Medigap Plans
+Types of Medigap Policies

-There are 10 different types of Medigap Plans, lettered A-N. The benefits vary from one letter plan to the next.
+There are 10 different types of Medigap policies, lettered A-N. The benefits vary from one letter plan to the next.
 However, they all have one thing in common each Medicare Supplement is standardized by the government.

 For example, a Plan F with one company is the same Plan F with another company.
 The only difference is the price and the company rating.
 While you may be able to find cheap coverage through Joe Shmo Medicare Supplements, you are better off choosing a quality company at an affordable price.

-All of this may seem like a lot of information, or be confusing to you, that is why it is beneficial to speak with an insurance agent licensed in your state.
+All of this may seem like a lot of information or be confusing to you, that is why it is beneficial to speak with an insurance agent licensed in your state.
 Since each plan has a different amount of coverage and a different premium; what is beneficial for your neighbor may not be what is best for you.

 Insurance agents are experts, they simplify Medicare plans for you and help you choose the plan that will fit your lifestyle.
 Speaking with an agent will give you confidence in your supplemental Medicare Insurance coverage.